+Oregon State offers seven graduate certificates (18-21 credits) related to Natural Resources entirely online.
 Although they are stand-alone programs, these certificates are designed to work hand-in-hand with the MNR program and can serve as a pathway to the MNR.
 Credits earned within each certificate option satisfy the 18-hour "area of emphasis" requirement in the MNR program.
 Certificate students are not required to have a major professor, nor are they subject to the continuous enrollment policy of the graduate school.
+We encourage students who are unsure about enrolling in the MNR degree to start by pursuing a certificate program.